-This page provides NC State Faculty & Staff Ombuds Office International Ombudsman Association materials, and items to help you deal with issues or conflicts that might arise.
+This page provides NC State Faculty & Staff Ombuds Office, International Ombuds Association (IOA) materials and other resources to help you deal with issues or conflicts that might arise in the workplace.

 IOA Conference Presentations